-"It is said that human beings have five ment," Hara said.
-He suggests that if people can solve many of the problems through Ho-Me-I-Ku and maximize their potential and work toward who and how they want to help becoming their only concern, the world would be a better and more interest-
+"It is said that human beings have five major concerns: work, money, human relationships, health and a sense of accomplishment," Hara said.
+He suggests that if people can solve many of the problems through Ho-Me-I-Ku and maximize their potential and work toward who and how they want to help becoming their only concern, the world would be a better and more interesting place.

-"Wouldn't it be better if we are constantly
+"Wouldn't it be better if we are constantly discussing who to make donations to instead of complaining about the current situation?" he said.

-For more information on Ho-Me-I-Ku, visit
+For more information on Ho-Me-I-Ku, visit https://homeiku.com/.